Edmonton's Plan for Affordable Housing

 On November 20, 2012, Mayor Stephen Mandel joined Cornerstones partners and Sustainable Development General Manager Gary Klassen in City Hall to proclaim Housing Week and to celebrate the success of the Cornerstones program.
 From 2006 to 2011, Cornerstones helped Council create and upgrade 553 secondary suites and over 3,300 safe and affordable homes for citizens.

 A second phase of the successful Cornerstones program, Cornerstones II, is now underway for 2012-2016.
-Cornerstones II includes another five-year secondary suite grant program, as well as the new Housing Opportunities Program for Edmonton (HOPE) and the Curb Appeal Program.
+Cornerstones II includes another five-year secondary suite grant program, as well as the Curb Appeal Program.

 Choosing a Program